 The Fancy Food Show is a bi-annual event hosted by Specialty Food Association.
 It’s held twice a year –in January in San Francisco and July in New York City.
-I was thrilled when some new business with my company LTM Digital brought me to NYC and I was able to attend the New York Fancy Food Show for the very first time.
+I was thrilled I was able to attend the New York Fancy Food Show this year for the very first time.

 I haven’t been to New York since 2007.
 In fact, I hardly even remember it and I know the city has changed so much since then.
 I’ve changed so much since then, too.
 The last time I was there was for the Book Expo of America where I co-moderated a panel on social networking for authors with an emphasis on MySpace.
 Talk about being ahead of our time.